gecko0307/dagon/doc/Textures.md

 - BPTC/BC7 – color + high-precision alpha, 8 bpp

 Compressed textures are typically loaded from DDS or KTX files.

+## Container Formats: DDS vs KTX

+DDS and KTX are both industry-standard texture container formats.
+There is no much difference between the two from performance standpoint: in both cases, textures are typically stored in GPU-ready formats and can be uploaded with minimal processing.
+Both formats support 2D and 3D textures, skyboxes, and prebaked mipmaps.

+DDS (DirectDraw Surface) is a legacy container originating from Direct3D.
+It supports all Direct3D texture formats and is well-suited for classic DXTn/BCn compression.
+It is widely supported by texture compression and preprocessing tools.

+KTX (Khronos Texture) is a more modern container designed by the Khronos Group.
+It supports all Vulkan-compatible formats and maps cleanly to OpenGL as well.
+It fully supports BC1-BC7 and, additionally, next-gen compression schemes (Basis Universal and supercompression), reducing texture size on disk while still enabling fast loading.
+KTX support in tools is still rather scarse, though you'll most likely need only the reference converter, *ktx*.

+Dagon includes native DDS importer and exporter with no external dependencies, while KTX/KTX2 support is implemented as an extension that depends on [libktx](https://github.com/khronosgroup/ktx-software).

+In practice, DDS remains a solid choice for traditional asset pipelines, especially when using BCn compression.
+It is usually faster to integrate and debug due to its simplicity and widespread support.
+KTX2, on the other hand, is more future-proof and useful to store textures in a size-efficient and fully platform-independent way.

+Some great tools to work with textures:
+- [Texture Tools Exporter](https://developer.nvidia.com/texture-tools-exporter) - compressor by NVIDIA, supports a lot of formats and works with both DDS and KTX.
+Includes mipmap generator, cubemap generator, and normal map generator
+- [KTX-Software](https://github.com/khronosgroup/ktx-software) - official set of tools from Khronos to work with KTX and KTX2
+- [IBLBaker](https://github.com/derkreature/IBLBaker) - a tool for environment map prefiltering.

 ## Cubemaps